Petah69/Franky/Docs/Systems-Requirements.md

 # Host
 _This documentation are synced from Franky repo, if you want to change something just do a pull request._

+# Host
 ## OS
 * Windows Server 2019 or later